richard-porter/frozen-kernel/the-frozen-kernel-FINAL.md

 > → ⏸️ SAFE PAUSE: Pause & Reset
 >
 > The kernel governs the output.
 It does not modify the model.
+>
+> **BDGL NOTE:** The BDGL’s precursor signature catalogue and the BDD Ledger’s binary tests both operate against the HRP vocabulary.
+The decomposition logic that makes that vocabulary governable — irreducibility, exhaustiveness, observability, polarity — is derived from the MTM (Methods-Time Measurement) parallel.
+See `frozen-kernel/lineage/working-sessions/2026-03-02-mtm-hrp-connection.md`.

 -----

 ## Appendix C: AI Behavioral Failure Mode Definitions

 *These failure modes were identified empirically by the Conductor during January 2026 through sustained collaborative sessions across multiple AI platforms.
 The first three were defined at the time of the original proposal.
-The fourth — Correction Monetization — was identified during analysis of the evidence in Appendix D. Together, they are the problem the Frozen Kernel was designed to solve.*
+The fourth — Correction Monetization — was identified during analysis of the evidence in Appendix D. Together, they are the problem the Frozen Kernel was designed to solve.
+For the complete expanded taxonomy (27 named entries), see `frozen-kernel/diagnostic-vocabulary.md`.*

 ### C.1 Framework Fabrication Syndrome